-Keywords: Anacardium occidentalel, paracetamol, liver, acetaminophen, Wistar rats
+21 Keywords: Anacardium occidentale, paracetamol, liver, acetaminophen, Wistar rats.

-22 1.
+1.0.
 INTRODUCTION

-Paracetamol, also known as acetaminophen, is the most widely used over the counter medication to treat pain and fever [1].
-It is a common analgesic used worldwide and is the first step on the World Health Organization (WHO) pain ladder [2].
-Its mechanism of action is unknown; however, recent studies demonstrate that paracetamol inhibits the production of prostaglandin within the central nervous system and peripheral tissues [3].
-The use of paracetamol has been generally considered safe when consumed to the maximum recommended dosage of 4g/day than other commonly used analgesics like the opiates and non-steroidal anti-inflammatory drugs (NSAIDs); but its safety and efficacy has been questioned [4].
+23 Paracetamol, also known as acetaminophen, is the most widely used over the counter medication to treat pain and fever [1].
+It is a common analgesic used worldwide and is the first step on the World nervous system and peripheral tissues [3].
+The use of paracetamol has been generally considered safe when consumed to the maximum recommended dosage of 4 g/day than other commonly used analgesics like the opiates and non-steroidal anti-inflammatory drugs (NSAIDs); but its safety and efficacy has been questioned [4].
 Paracetamol toxicity is one of the leading causes of intentional and unintentional poisoning in the United State which could be attributed to its availability as both a single ingredient and in combination with other medications in various concentrations [5].
 Its toxicity could also result from either acute or chronic overdose.
-Hepatotoxicity is a consequence of overconsumption of paracetamol which could result to abnormalities in liver function, acute liver failure and sometimes death [6].
-Paracetamol could also cause skin reactions such as steven-Johnson syndrome, kidney cancer [7] and increased risk of childhood asthma during pregnancy [8].
+Hepatotoxicity is a consequence of over consumption of paracetamol which could result to abnormalities in liver function, acute liver failure and sometimes death [6].
+Paracetamol could also cause skin reactions such as Steven-Johnson syndrome, kidney cancer [7] and increased risk of childhood asthma during pregnancy [8].